Position Information in Transformers: An Overview: Current s

 \citet{schmitt2021modeling} avoid computational overhead in their \name{Graformer} model by defining relative position encodings in a graph as the length of shortest paths instead of the sequence of edge labels (see \figref{graformer} for an example):

 where $d_{\text{graph}}(x,y)$ is the length of the shortest path between $x$ and $y$.
 This definition also avoids the otherwise problematic case where there is more than one shortest path between two nodes because the length is always the same even if the label sequences are not.
-The so-defined position information is injected via learnable scalar embeddings + \mam{} (cf.\ \citealp{raffel2020exploring}).
+The so-defined position information is injected via learnable scalar embeddings as \mam{} similar to \cite{raffel2020exploring}.

 In contrast to the other approaches, Graformer explicitly models disconnected graphs ($\infty$) and does not add any sequential position information.
 Unfortunately, \citet{schmitt2021modeling} do not evaluate Graformer on the same tasks as the other discussed approaches, which makes a performance comparison difficult.